 As mentioned above, certain gluten-free grains are allowed because they contain nutrients, protein, and fiber, which will keep your colon moving.

-Look for these gluten-free grains flours in the gluten-free aisle of the grocery store:
+Look for these gluten-free grain flours in the gluten-free section of your grocery store:

 - Quinoa (whole grain and flour)

 - Millet (whole grain and flour)